 Weed Control in Pastures and Hay Fields

 Producers should know and adhere to any grazing or haying restrictions.
 Some products have restrictions on grazing and haying.
 Others have restrictions just on haying.
-These restrictions can be anywhere from seven days to one year, so make sure you know what you are dealing with.
+These restrictions can be anywhere from seven days to one year so make sure you know what you are dealing with.
 An interesting note here is that most products that have no grazing restrictions for beef cattle will have grazing restrictions for dairy cattle.
 Most will also have a withdrawal period before slaughter.
 Also, some products may require a private applicators license and/or training before you can purchase them.

 Panoramic is labeled for use in bermudagrass for the control or suppression of many grass weeds.
 These weeds include crabgrass, nutsedge, sandbur, Johnsongrass, vaseygrass, barnyardgrass, and others.
 It will cause stunting of the bermudagrass, especially if used at high rates.
-For this reason, Panoramic should not be used until the bermudagrass has reached full green-up.
-No more than 6 ounces per acre of the active ingredient, imzapic, should be applied, regardless of the weed species you are trying to control.
+For this reason, Panoramic should not be used until the bermudagrass has reached full green-up and no more than 6 ounces per acre of the active ingredient, imazapic, should be applied regardless of the weed species you are trying to control.
 At this rate you will see minimal and acceptable levels of suppression to the bermudagrass.
-If more than 6 ounces are used, be prepared for severe, very noticeable suppression of the bermudagrass crop.
-Also note that this herbicide has a lenghty restriction on overseeding rye.
+If more than 6 ounces are used be prepared for severe, very noticeable suppression of the bermudagrass crop.
+Also note that this herbicide has a lengthy restriction on overseeding rye.
 This will limit the use of these two products on sprayfields that will be overseeded.
-In these cases, control of problem grasses can come from the use of spot treating with Roundup, application of Roundup with a wicking device, or Pastora.
+In these cases control of problem grasses can come from the use of spot treating with Roundup, application of Roundup with a wicking device, or Pastora.

-Pastora is being widely used in this area.
+Pastora is being used this area with mixed reviews.
 Patora is labeled for bermudagrass pastures and hay fields and has no grazing or haying restrictions.
-Moreover, it will not cause sever stunting of bermudagrass like Journey or Panoramic except when liquid nitrogen is used as the carrier.
+Moreover, it will not cause sever stunting of bermudagrass like Journey or Panoramic, but will cause some, unless liquid nitrogen is used as the carrier.
 Pastora will control twenty-five different grass weeds and over 100 different broadleaf weeds.
-In field trials, it has been excellent in controlling crabgrass, vaserygrass, and johnsongrass.
+In field trials, it has been excellent in controlling crabgrass, vaseygrass, and johnsongrass.
 It will also control sand spurs however the addition of glyphosate is recommended for best sand spur control.
 For nustsedge (nutgrass) control your option is a product called Outrider.
 It is expensive but works very well.
 For best control, you will need a spring and fall application.